TwistDestiny/leetcode1/README.md

 # leetcode1
-use for answer some question
+use for answer some question,
 complete the question of leetcode